giantswarm/docs/src/content/advanced/labelling-workload-clusters/index.md

 To modify labels on a cluster, several methods are supported:

 - Our [web UI]({{< relref "/ui-api/web/workload-cluster-labelling" >}}) allows adding, modifying, and deleting labels interactively.
 - The `kubectl label` command can be used with the cluster resource.
 See below for details.
-See below for details.

 ### Modify cluster labels using `kubectl` {#modify-using-kubectl}